alexpenson/go_mac/README.md

 # go_mac
 Install Go software on a mac from scratch

-Click on the "install" file.
+* Click on the "install" file while holding the Control key.
+* Choose Open from the shortcut menu.

-If it says "Are you sure you want to open it?", click "Open".
+* If it says "Are you sure you want to open it?", click "Open".

 This should install: